Table of Contents:

 Click here for the Google map of the day’s route.

 My 1400-kilometer ride began with a very easy first day.
 It is about 60 km to Springfield, a small community (maybe 200 people) in the eastern foothills of the Southern Alps.
-I spent most of the four hours pedalling slightly uphill since Springfield is at 400 m and I started at close to zero.
+I spent most of the four hours pedalling slightly uphill since Springfield is at 400 m, and I started at close to zero.

-Given that it was a Monday, work week traffic was in evidence as I left Christchurch via Riccarton and Yaldhurst Roads.
+As it was a Monday, workweek traffic was evident as I left Christchurch via Riccarton and Yaldhurst Roads.
 Soon I was on the Old West Coast Road, choosing it instead of SH73 (the new West Coast Road).
-I had visions of seeing the river as I cycled along but a strip of farm land along the river prevents this.
-Views are scarce, given the trees and shrubs lining much of the road, but it is a nice, easy start to the trip and gave me time to get a feel for the fully loaded bike.
+I had visions of seeing the river as I cycled along, but a strip of farmland along the river prevents this.
+Views are scarce, given the trees and shrubs lining much of the road, but it was still a nice, easy start to the trip and gave me time to get a feel for the fully loaded bike.

 There are a couple of accommodation options in Springfield.
 I had put my Hostelling International card to use and pre-booked a private single room at the YHA hostel (aka Smylie’s).
 (Click here for some travellers’ reviews.)
 As I would do for every night of my tour, I kept the bike in the room with me.